 Smokers have an increased risk of developing a dry socket due to the use of nicotine.
 Exposure to nicotine reduces the blood supply available to the healing socket and can prevent the proper formation of a blood clot at the extraction site.

 Extraction of impacted third molars (wisdom teeth) can be traumatic as some surrounding gum tissue and jawbone may need to be removed or may be adversely affected during surgery.
 Although the extraction is necessary, the resulting trauma can increase the chances of dry socket.
-A dry socket occurs in 1% to 5% of routine dental extractions, but occurs in 20% to 30% for extractions of impacted third molars.

 Previous infections such as periodontal disease or pericoronitis at the site of the extraction can predispose an individual to dry socket.